Dimensions of Yoga

 $250 (20% discount for current and past Dimensions of Yoga students)

-Includes all meals and accommodation at Rocklyn Yoga Ashram.
+Includes all meals and shared accommodation at Rocklyn Yoga Ashram.

 5 days in Rocklyn Yoga Ashram with a structured program that embodies and explains key practical concepts and skills which may then be applied in daily life.

 The ashram is a traditional place for learning the skills for balanced living.
 This innovative course has a comprehensive guided structure, a new manual, and ongoing access to web resources.

 It applies the Dimensions of Yoga approach to the ashram system.
 Organised by Swami Vimalratna.

 Learning is structured, experiential and immersive, formal and informal:

 - It includes daily activities of ashram life, including karma yoga, early morning classes, Yoga Nidra, meditation, mantra chanting, kirtan and bhajans.

 - Morning chanting, short morning talk, afternoon discussion and meditation, evening kirtan and presentations throughout the week.

 - Structured resources and lessons support learning over the week.

 - Website resources support ongoing engagement with practice and skills and ashram.